 Lack of sufficient governmental investment into the research sector has meant that funding is becoming even more competitive for mid-career researchers—especially those in the fields of science and medicine.
 Understandably, some academics find this instability untenable and opt to leave their research field—this represents a significant loss for research in Australia.
 Others move overseas to secure longer-term positions.
 If mid-career researchers are not better supported into permanent roles and sufficiently funded, Australia stands to continue to experience a significant ‘brain drain’ that could devastate our higher education industry.

-Capstone Editing values Australian research careers.
+Capstone Editing values Australian and New Zealand research careers.
 As such, we have targeted this grant to support mid-career researchers, particularly through the preliminary stages of their research project.
 We hope that the Capstone Editing Mid-Career Researchers Grant will provide the successful applicant with the funds to begin preliminary work, leading to them winning a grant that will help them progress their career.